Fiddle Leaf Fig Tree (Standard)

 Best Growing Soil for Fiddle Leaf Fig Trees:

 The best soil for houseplants is a well balanced mix of peat moss, perlite and vermiculite that dries some between watering but takes a long time to compact.
 Typically, any reputable potting mix will work well and includes those ingredients.
 Fiddle Leaf Figs can handle a slightly thicker mix; feel free to add in some cactus soil or sand to loosen the soil a bit.
 Adding a granular, slow release fertilizer while planting is a good way to help the plant thrive in the transplanting transition.
+We do not recommend using Miracle-gro Moisture control potting soil.
+We have tested many soils and have found this soil to be detrimental to the health of the plant.

 History and Introduction of Fiddle Leaf Fig Trees: